Hôtel d'Estrées: From the French Revolution to 1917

-During the French Revolution, the house was seized by the revolutionary government and sold to Henri Jacques Guillaume Clarke, an Irish-born French soldier and politician who became a Marshal of France, the Duc de Feitre, and Napoleon's Minister of War from 1808 until his downfall in 1815.
+During the French Revolution, the house was seized by the revolutionary government and sold to Henri Jacques Guillaume Clarke, an Irish-born French soldier and politician who became a Marshal of France, the Duc de Feltre, and Napoleon's Minister of War from 1808 until his downfall in 1815.
 After his death in 1818, it became the residence of the Comte de Montesquiou, the former President of the National Assembly.
 He in turn sold it in 1823 to the Duchesse de Tourzel.

 In 1863, during the Second Empire of Napoleon III, the descendants of the Duchesse de Tourzel sold the house to the Imperial Russian government, represented by Ambassador Baron André de Boudberg.
 Following the purchase, the Russian government made extensive changes to the house.
 Several salons on the ground floor were made into the apartment of the Ambassador, while the central salon became his office.
 A large part of the original wall panelling of the original salons, dating to the 18th century, was preserved.
 More extensive renovations were carried out on the first floor, where the salons were made into reception rooms.
 The old walls were removed and the decor redone in the Second Empire style.
 The transformation of the house was completed in 1867.

 A few months after the completion of the work, Emperor Alexander II of Russia came to Paris to visit the Universal Exposition of 1867, and welcomed Napoleon III and Empress Eugenie at a reception in the house.
 In 1896, his grandson, the newly-crowned Emperior Nicholas II, came to Paris with his wife Alexandra.
 They stayed for three days, during which the house briefly became the imperial Palace.

 During his visit he laid the first stone for the Pont Alexandre III, named for his father.